On this page i will discuss aspect ratios in DCPs, masking and Title Safe Area. Pictures will get larger when the mouse is on it.

 I guess that’s not what you want to see after months or years of hard work on your film.
 So put the 178 in your DCP title (..._F-178_...) and check if the theatre is able to show it the right way (they should).
 The projectionist then has to select the 178 masking on the projector (if necessary) so the result will be like this.
 You lose a small part of the picture on the lower sides, but it looks much better on the screen!
 Again, take care not to put text close to the egdes, use the safety as i explained above on Title Safe Area.

 When your picture has an aspect ratio of 1.85:1 or smaller put you film in a Flat container.
 If its aspect ratio is 2.33:1 or bigger put it in Scope.
 But what about something in between, like 2:1?
 You must make a choice with this in mind: Most regular theatres will not take the effort of making settings in the projector for content that is not either 858 px high (Scope) or 1080 px high (Flat).
-If your film will be distributed to regular theatres i think it is better to put any content with aspect ratio above 1.85:1 in a Scope DCP.
-All of the picture will be visible, there only will be black borders on the left and right sides.
-Some theatres still have masking on the sides of the screen so they can easily correct for this.
-If you know it will be shown in good festivals and dedicated theatres you can consider putting your film in a (special) Flat DCP.
+If your film will be distributed to regular theatres i think it is better to put any content with aspect ratio under 2.33:1 in a Flat DCP.
 Be sure the CPL name contains the aspect ratio (i.e. ..._F-200_...) so the projectionist knows what format to expect and adjust projector settings.
 It will have a higher resolution in projection (for 2:1 on the screen each frame will consist of 1.9 Mpx in Flat where in Scope it will be 1.4 Mpx).
 In theatres where this special setting will not be made most likely the film will be shown as Flat (185) which will result in all of the picture being visible but with black borders on top and bottom of the picture on the screen.
 (There is a small chance the projectionist still wants to fill the screen top to bottom and decides to show the film on Scope, which will cut of top and bottom parts of the picture.
+The picture will be trapezium shaped in the theatres with a tilted projector.
 Clear instructions on how to project the film should prevent this).
 If possible you might make two versions, one in Scope and one in Flat, with, as always, clear instructions and appropriate naming of the DCP.

 Read more here: